section-engineering-education/engineering-education/articles/introduction-to-uipath-in-rpa/index.md

 ### Features of UiPath
 - **In-built recorder:** Users can record their activities using its in-built recorder.
 - **Scalability:** It has effective debugging handling mechanisms.
 It can also handle various AI applications.
-- **Hosting options:** Hosting can be done in virtual terminal or a cloud.
+- **Hosting options:** Hosting can be done in a virtual terminal or a cloud.
 - **Central repository:** It consists of a centralized repository that enhances simultaneous handling of robots by users.
 - **Application compatibility:** UiPath is compatible with various applications, including desktop and web applications.
 - **Scrapping functionality:** It has an advanced scrapping functionality (wizard-driven) that allows users to perform data scrapping.
 Users can scrape data from various applications.